Plan for eDiscovery in SharePoint Server

 A file on a file share whose file name is longer than 259 characters cannot be discovered.

 List all the locations that contain content that must be discoverable.
 If you have more than one eDiscovery Center, indicate which Search service application will crawl each content source.

-If you want to manage the discovery of Exchange Server 2016 or Exchange Server 2013 content from a SharePoint Server eDiscovery Center, you must configure a Search service application to include Exchange Server 2016 or Exchange Server 2013 as a result source.
-If you want to manage the discovery of Skype for Business Server 2015 content from a SharePoint Server eDiscovery Center, you must configure Skype for Business Server 2015 to archive content to either Exchange Server 2016 or Exchange Server 2013.
+If you want to manage the discovery of Exchange Servers 2019, 2016, or 2013 content from a SharePoint Server eDiscovery Center, you must configure a Search service application to include Exchange Server 2019, 2016, or 2013 as a result source.
+If you want to manage the discovery of Skype for Business Server 2015 content from a SharePoint Server eDiscovery Center, you must configure Skype for Business Server 2015 to archive content to either Exchange Server 2019, 2016 or 2013.